shaan98kho/moviesWatchList/README.md

 - Toggle Watchlist
 Click the “+” button on any card to add it to your watchlist.
 It turns into a “✔” when added.

+## 🎨 Design

+This UI is based on a Figma template provided in the [Scrimba Project](https://scrimba.com/projects) section.
+Everything else is all implemented and written by me.